 St Edward, King and Martyr Goathurst

-In line with guidance from the government and the Church of England all churches, including St Edward, King and Martyr, are currently locked.
+In line with guidance from the government and the Church of England, St Edward, King and Martyr, is currently open for private prayer on alternate Saturdays from 11am - 4pm.
+The next date it is open is Saturday 10th October 2020.

 The Village and its Life